GK-RSelga/LEARNINGPYTHON/README.md

  - Easy to Code
  - High-Level Programming Language

+## Instructions on How to Run the Program

+## Limitations and Possible Future Improvements

 ## 🚀 About Me
-I'm currently a student at GK Global Knowledge www.gkphilippines.com taking a course of BSIS - Cybersecurity Track.
-I also work as a Property Management - Data Entry Specialist at Booth and Partners Inc. Philippines www.boothandpartners.com
+Currently, I am a student at GK Global Knowledge (www.gkphilippines.com) pursuing a Bachelor of Science in Information Systems (BSIS) with a specialization in Cybersecurity Track.
+I also work in Property Management as a Data Entry Specialist at Booth and Partners Inc., Philippines (www.boothandpartners.com)

 ## 🔗 Links